icicimov/blog/_posts/2015-04-09-Horde-Groupware-Webserver.md

 tags: [horde, webmail, imap, smtp]
 ---
 {% include toc %}
-[Horde](https://www.horde.org/apps/webserver) Groupware Webserver Edition is a free, enterprise ready, browser based communication suite.
+[Horde](https://www.horde.org/apps/webmail) Groupware Webserver Edition is a free, enterprise ready, browser based communication suite.
 Users can read, send and organize server messages and manage and share calendars, contacts, tasks, notes, files and bookmarks.
+It can be extended with any of the released Horde applications or the Horde modules that are still in development, like a bookmark manager, or a file manager.

-It will provide access to our IMAP server via web console.
+Horde will provide access to our IMAP server via web console.

 ## Setup